-Making a small light source big | Photofocus
+Making a small light source big | Photofocus Lighting

 This same concept makes small studio LED lights appear bigger

 One solution is to use smaller LED lights and add the diffuser.
-Using this concept, she can set the lights once and not have to worry about them, allowing her to focus on the subjects.
+Using this concept, she can set the lights once and not have to worry about them.
+This allows her to focus on the subjects.
 She did an experiment with about 11 kids in a very small space.
 The results came out great!
 This is a sample shot I took of my assistant Sebas Cardenas.
 Notice how small the catchlight is on the image without the diffuser.

-The next time you find yourself faced with a small light source, remember to place a diffuser between the light source and your subject so you can produce a more flattering light with softer shadows and better catchlights in the subject’s eyes.
+The next time you find yourself faced with a small light source, remember to place a diffuser between the light source and your subject.
+This way you can produce a more flattering light with softer shadows and better catchlights in the subject’s eyes.